 There are four ingredients that must be used to make almost any beer style: water, malt, hops, and yeast.
 By controlling the amounts and types of grain, hops, yeast, and water chemistry — along with any additional ingredients, also known as adjuncts — brewers are allowing for different flavors, colors, alcohol levels, and textures to come out in the final fermented product.

-An important thing to note is the difference between ales and lagers.
+An important thing to note is the difference between the two main types of beer — ales and lagers.
 These are the two most basic classifications of beer types that occur during fermentation, where ale is defined by top-fermenting yeasts that convert sugars into alcohol and carbon dioxide at higher temperatures, while lagers are defined as bottom-fermented with yeast that sinks to the bottom of the fermentation vessel and that do their work better at lower temperatures.

 The rest — bitter, sweet, light, boozy — is up to the discretion of brewers.
 It’s a lot of information to take in, as with the history of beer itself.
 But without further ado, here are the most popular beers found around the world today, and what distinguishes them from the rest.